40. Optimal Unemployment Insurance#

 The planner offers declining benefits and induces increased search effort as the duration of an unemployment spell rises in order to provide an unemployed worker with proper incentives, not to punish an unlucky worker who has been unemployed for a long time.

-The planner believes that a worker who has been unemployed a long time is unlucky, not that he has done anything wrong (i.e., has not lived up to the contract).
+The planner believes that a worker who has been unemployed a long time is unlucky, not that he has done anything wrong (e.g.,that he has not lived up to the contract).

 Indeed, the contract is designed to induce the unemployed workers to search in the way the planner expects.